Code-Institute-Submissions/UX-Milestone-Project/README.md

 ## Credits

 - W3Schools for Javascript for mobile burger menu button. - https://www.w3schools.com/tags/tag_script.asp
+- W3Schools also had the information on what pseudoclasses to target to style the scrollbars.

 ### Content
 - solution to highlighting active section of page on navbar by user Zim on StackOverflow: https://stackoverflow.com/questions/29272187/change-bootstrap-navbar-link-color-based-on-position-on-page